dzaima/CBQN/README.md

     - `f=...` - add extra C compiler flags for CBQN file compilation
     - `lf=...` - add extra linker flags
     - `CCFLAGS=...` - add flags for all CC/CXX/linker invocations
-    - `REPLXX=1` - enable/disable replxx (default depends on target and may change in the future)
+    - `REPLXX=0`/`REPLXX=1` - enable/disable replxx (default depends on target and may change in the future)
     - `REPLXX_FLAGS=...` - override replxx build flags (default is `-std=c++11 -Os`)
     - `FFI=0` - disable libffi usage
     - `j=8` to override the default parallel job count
     - `OUTPUT=path/to/somewhere` - change output location; for `emcc-o3` it will be the destination folder of `BQN.js` and `BQN.wasm`, for everything else - the filename
     - For build targets which use build.bqn (currently all the `-singeli` & `shared-` ones), `target_arch` and `target_os` options can be added, specifying the target architecture/OS (mostly just changing library loading defaults/Singeli configuration; if cross-compiling, further manual configuration will be necessary)
+    - Alternatively, `build/build` (aka build.bqn) can be invoked manually, though note that it has slightly different argument naming (see `build/build --help`), doesn't have predefined build types (i.e. `make o3ng-singeli` is `build/build replxx singeli native g`), and may be slightly less stable

 - More build types:
     - `make o3` - `-O3`; currently the default build